liviuxyz-ctrl/Pathfinding_Visualizer/README.md

 Simply put, it is an algorithm that aims to find the shortest possible path between two locations.
 __
 ## Why A* Search Algorithm?
-Informally speaking, A* Search algorithms, unlike other traversal techniques, it has “brains”.
+Informally speaking, A* Search algorithms, unlike other traversal techniques, it has brains.
 What it means is that it is really a smart algorithm which separates it from the other conventional algorithms.
 And it is also worth mentioning that many games and web-based maps use this algorithm to find the shortest path very efficiently (approximation).
 ___
 ## Setup